Dries and styles damp hair in one pass using controlled airflow for curls, waves, or smooth blowouts while cutting down on heat damage.

 Will curls last all day?

-Hold depends on hair type, prep, and climate.
-Use a light mousse or heat-activated primer on damp hair, work in smaller sections, then cool shot and let curls set before brushing.
+Curl hold depends on hair type, prep, and humidity.
+For longer-lasting results, apply a light mousse or styling primer to damp hair, work in smaller sections, use the cool shot, and let curls cool completely before loosening them.

 Which barrel size should I use?